input-output-hk/mithril/docs/website/root/mithril/advanced/threat-model.md

 #### Block production exhaustion

-- A malfunctioning or malicious `mithril-signer` could starve a `cardano-node` of resources, preventing it from producing and diffusing blocks in time.
+- A malfunctioning or malicious `mithril-signer` could starve a `cardano-node` of resources, preventing it from producing and diffusing blocks in time
 - Compromising a block-producing node severely harms an SPO’s economic viability.

 ### Resource exhaustion on Mithril aggregator